 Since their oversight committee didn’t or is incapable of doing their job, the IRS will form yet another program we will have to fund called the Enterprise Risk Management Program and they will do what the oversight committee is supposed to do.

-The IRS is going to update their regulations and will fast-track the backlog applications.
+The IRS is going to update its regulations and will fast-track the backlog of applications.

-The most minimal changes in management were undertaken to include the resignations of temporary leaders such as Mr. Miller and one firing – Holly Paz.
+The most minimal changes in management were undertaken, including the resignations of temporary leaders such as Mr. Miller and one firing – Holly Paz.